A team effort to treat a pea-sized gland

 The surgeon commonly works with an endoscope inserted through one nostril, and microsurgical instruments through the other nostril.
 This allows him to maneuver to the surgical area.

-According to the Northwest Pituitary Center’s web site, “The tube is connected to a TV monitor that helps your doctor see the surgical area even more clearly than with a microscope.
+Northwest Pituitary Center’s web site, “The tube is connected to a TV monitor that helps your doctor see the surgical area even more clearly than with a microscope.
 Your doctor can also use intraoperative neuro-navigation to perform image-guided surgery, based on a pre-operative CT scan or MRI.
 This helps the doctor see exactly where the tumor is and avoid damaging healthy brain tissue that is nearby.”

 Nasal endoscopy for the neurosurgeon has really taken off in the last 10 years, according to Dr. Coppa.
 The main reason for the increase is because the technique allows better visualization of the anatomy, he said.